DaselahGraham/Data-scientist-capstone/README.md

 11. **Bar Plot Visualization** – Seaborn's `barplot()` function documentation.
    [🔗 Seaborn `barplot()`](https://seaborn.pydata.org/generated/seaborn.barplot.html)

-Let me know if you want me to refine or add more details! 🚀
 ________________________________________
 ## Conclusion
 My project provides valuable insights into the impact of Medicaid expansion and marketplace health insurance coverage in the United States.
 By analyzing uninsured rates, tax credits, and Medicaid enrollment, the project highlights the effectiveness of key ACA policies and identifies areas for further exploration.
 Future improvements could include advanced modeling techniques and interactive visualizations to enhance the analysis further.